-Sempra Energy has an employment agreement with Stephen L. Baum providing that he will serve as the Chairman of the Board, President and Chief Executive Officer of Sempra Energy until January 31, 2006 at an annual base salary of not less than \$1,019,000.
-It also provides that he is entitled to participate in annual and long term incentive compensation plans with awards providing him with the opportunity to earn on a year-by-year basis, annual and long term compensation (in terms of target, maximum and minimum awards, expressed as a percentage of annual base salary) at least equal to his opportunities immediately prior to the effective date of the agreement.
-Mr. Baum's target annual and long term award opportunities (as a percentage of base salary) in effect prior to the agreement were 100% and 340%, respectively.
-The agreement also provides that Mr. Baum will participate in all retirement and welfare benefit plans applicable generally to employees or senior executives of Sempra Energy at levels and on terms no less favorable to him than those in effect prior to the effective date of the agreement.
+Sempra Energy has an employment agreement with Stephen L. Baum providing that he will serve as the Chairman of the Board and Chief Executive Officer of Sempra Energy until January 31, 2006 at an annual base salary of not less than \$1,019,000.
+It also provides for his participation in annual and long-term incentive compensation plans with awards providing him with the opportunity to earn on a year-by-year basis, annual and long-term compensation at least equal (in terms of target, maximum and minimum awards, expressed as a percentage of annual base salary) to his opportunities immediately prior to the effective date of the agreement.
+Mr. Baum's target annual and long-term award opportunities (as a percentage of base salary) in effect prior to the agreement were 100% and 345%.
+The agreement also provides that during his employment he is eligible to participate in all savings, retirement and welfare benefit plans applicable generally to employees or senior executives of Sempra Energy at levels and on terms no less favorable to him than those in effect prior to the effective date of the agreement.